syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Styling.md

 Appearance of the table summary can be customized by using the [TableSummaryRowStyle](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Styles.DataGridStyle~TableSummaryRowStyle.html) property.
 For more details, refer to `Appearance` in [Table Summary](https://help.syncfusion.com/windowsforms/sfdatagrid/summaries#table-summary ) section.

-## Gradient Style
+## Gradient Background Style

-SfDataGrid helps to provide gradient style appearance for the cells by using `Interior` property which is available in the StyleInfo properties of all the elements in the SfDataGrid.
+SfDataGrid helps to provide gradient background appearance for the cells by using `Interior` property which is available in the StyleInfo properties of all the elements in the SfDataGrid.

 The gradient  background can be achieved by initializing the `Interior` property using `BrushInfo` object with `GradientStyle` and the necessary colors.

-In the below example, gradient style is applied for the header cells and the record cells by providing the `GradientStyle` as `Horizontal` and the gradient start and end colors.
+In the below example, gradient background is applied for the header cells and the record cells by providing the `GradientStyle` as `Horizontal` and the gradient start and end colors.

 {% tabs %}
 {% highlight c# %}